ahmadk47/JoSDC/README.md

 ### 1. **Instruction Scheduling**

-- Use the **Python scheduler** to order the instructions according to dual-issue constraints.
+- Use the **Python scheduler** (scheduler.py) to order the instructions according to dual-issue constraints.
 - The scheduler outputs a text file containing the properly ordered instructions.

 ### 2. **Assembling Instructions**

-- The **Java-based assembler** reads the scheduled instructions from the text file and converts them into machine code.
+- The **Java-based assembler** (Assembler.java) reads the scheduled instructions from the text file and converts them into machine code.
 - Ensure that the assembler runs **without errors or warnings**.

 ### 3. **Preparing the Instruction Memory**

-- A script takes the assembler's output and loads it into the **instruction memory initialization file (MIF)**.
+- A script (loadmif.py) takes the assembler's output and loads it into the **instruction memory initialization file (MIF)**.
 - Verify that the **MIF file format** matches Quartus memory requirements.

 ### 4. **Data Memory (Optional)**